charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 https://www.forbes.com/sites/jacquelynsmith/2013/08/22/americas-10-deadliest-jobs-2/#2438ddf3424b

 Police officers have a mortality rate of 11 per 100k.
-That's lower than truck drivers, construction workers, pilots, etc.

-About half of police deaths are homicides.
+That's lower than truck drivers, construction workers, pilots, etc. About half of police deaths are homicides.
 That's about the same as the murder rate of US cities.

-Philando Castile verdict (and police shootings in general)
-- The job of a police officer involves making life-and-death choices.
-Sometimes they will mess up, and people will die.
-- As much as possible, it would be good to reframe the job so that traffic stops, etc, are NOT viewed as life-and-death.
-Maybe keep the gun in the trunk.
-- When other life-and-death jobs (for example, doctors) mess up and kill people, we don't throw the individual in jail.
-We file a malpractice lawsuit.
-The institution typically absorbs the cost -- they probably shouldn't have put an unqualified person in the position to make that mistake.
-- Malpractice payouts typically include both compensatory and punitive damages.
-This seems great -- it carries the important admission that what happened was WRONG.
-- But how do you apply this to police?
-You can't hit their profits, since they're funded by the state.
-And if you cut their funds, you end up with predatory policing like they talked about in the DOJ Ferguson report.

 How do nations with government-funded healthcare handle medical malpractice?